 Now if you’re starting to wonder if some of these default GA numbers might be less meaningful (or more problematic) than you thought we’re totally in agreement with you.

-The answer to the ‘what are the best metrics’ question is completely different once you start enhancing GA (we do this for you as part of our GA Enrich upgrade).
+The answer to the ‘what are the best metrics’ question is completely different once you start enhancing GA and building a report suite around that (we do this for you as part of our GA Enriched upgrade).

 Photo by Risager